SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals: Evaluation

-\textbf{Minimizing Stress.} Stress is a continuous aesthetic criterion that has been shown to be highly correlated to human preference\cite{Ham-user-study,Tim-user-study}.
-Neato\cite{neato}, KK\cite{kamada_kawai_1989} and $SGD^2$\cite{zheng-gd2} are layout methods that iteratively minimize the stress of a layout.
+Stress is a continuous aesthetic criterion that has been shown to be highly correlated to human preference\cite{Tim-user-study}.
+Neato\cite{neato}, KK\cite{kamada_kawai_1989} and $\mathrm{SGD}^2$\cite{zheng-gd2} are layout methods that iteratively minimize the stress of a layout.
 To optimize stress, we train a \modelName\ model using the good layout collection for stress in \autoref{table:good-layout}.
-As shown in \autoref{fig:individual-quant}, \modelName\ on optimizing stress, abbreviated as \modelName[Stress], achieves negative average stress SPCs computed against all benchmarks.
-It means that \modelName[Stress] outperforms all benchmarks in terms of stress, among which $SGD^2$ is the best-performing benchmark.
+As shown in \autoref{fig:spc}, \modelName\ on optimizing stress, abbreviated as \modelName[Stress], achieves negative average stress SPCs computed against all benchmarks.
+It means that \modelName[Stress] outperforms all benchmarks in terms of stress, among which $\mathrm{SGD}^2$ is the best-performing benchmark.
 Compared with another deep learning approach optimizing stress, \modelName[Stress] is 7.72\% better than DeepGD[Stress].
 Compared with the initial layouts we used, \modelName[Stress] is 41.01\% better than PMDS in terms of stress.
-In terms of the comparison over the average stress value, \modelName[Stress] also achieves the lowest stress value among all the benchmarks (see \autoref{fig:absolute-quant}).
-Additionally, the distribution of stress SPC for \modelName[Stress] vs. $SGD^2$ is plotted in \autoref{fig:single-dist}.
-In the density plot, the area under the curve to the left of zero SPC equals the area under the curve to the right of zero SPC, which indicates that \modelName[Stress] performs equally well in stress as the $SGD^2$.
+In terms of the comparison over the average stress value, \modelName[Stress] also achieves the lowest stress value among all benchmarks (see \autoref{fig:absolute-quant}).
+Additionally, the distribution of stress SPC for \modelName[Stress] vs. $\mathrm{SGD}^2$ is plotted in \autoref{fig:single-dist}.
+In the density plot, the area under the curve to the left of zero SPC almost equals the area under the curve to the right of zero SPC, which indicates that \modelName[Stress] performs on par with $\mathrm{SGD}^2$.
 In the rug plot, there are more outlier markers to the left of zero SPC.
-For instance, the leftmost marker shows that \modelName[Stress] performs more than 40\% better than $SGD^2$ for one of the test graphs.
+For instance, the leftmost marker shows that \modelName[Stress] performs more than 60\% better than $\mathrm{SGD}^2$ for one of the test graphs.